FyoAtEPL/DeKalbCemeteries/README.md

 ### Overview of DeKalb County, Indiana

 DeKalb County, Indiana, is located in the northeast corner of the state.
 It is made up of fifteen townships and the county seat is Auburn.
+The County Road (CR) system is laid out on a grid, with odd-numbered roads running North-South and even-numbered roads running East-West.

 ### Cemeteries
 - [:a: View alphabetical list of cemeteries](https://github.com/FyoAtEPL/DeKalbCemeteries/blob/main/cemeteriesAlphabetical.md "View alphabetical list of cemeteries")
 - [:houses: View list of cemeteries by township](https://github.com/FyoAtEPL/DeKalbCemeteries/blob/main/cemeteriesTownship.md "View list of cemeteries by township")
 - [:cityscape: View list of cemeteries by town/city](https://github.com/FyoAtEPL/DeKalbCemeteries/blob/main/cemeteriesTownCity.md "View list of cemeteries by town or city")

-### Notes on dates
+### Notes on dates (MAKE THIS BETTER - Fyo)
 **Date Established** indicates a date that has been given for its establishment/incorporation or the date the land was deeded. **Earliest Burial** indicates the earliest date found on a tombstone.

 ### Maps

 **Map of Cemeteries in DeKalb County**
-- 10/22/22 - Maps currently being updated
+The map is in the process of being updated as of November 14, 2022.
+Links and KML files will be posted as soon as it has been completed.

 ### Links
 - [DeKalb County Homepage](https://www.co.dekalb.in.us/ "DeKalb County Homepage")